-- Chuck all refined sugar and stick to raw, unpasteurized honey or pure, green stevia (NOT stevia drops or white stevia, which is all refined).
+- Ditch all refined sugar and stick to raw, unpasteurized honey or pure, green stevia (NOT stevia drops or white stevia, which is all refined).

 - Avoid extreme diets that require you to drastically cut calories or cut out entire food groups.
 It’s all about balance.

 - Replace processed carbs with natural carbs.
 This means getting your carbs from gluten-free grains (such as buckwheat, quinoa, brown rice or amaranth), beans, raw nuts/seeds, whole fruits and veggies.